-For example, imagine that you had a contract with a general contractor to renovate your home for a lump sum of $20,000.
-The contractor did all of his work, yet you paid him only $10,000.
-The contractor could sue you for breach of contract for the remaining $10,000, and he could also file a lien on your property for that same amount.
+Let's say you had a contract with a general contractor to renovate your home for a lump sum of $20,000.
+The contractor did all of the work, yet you paid only $10,000.
+The contractor could sue you for breach of contract for the remaining $10,000, and could also file a lien on your property for that same amount.

-Similarly, imagine that the contractor in the above example hired a plumbing subcontractor, ABC Plumbing, Corp., for $10,000 but paid him only $2,000.
+Similarly, imagine that the contractor in the above example hired a plumbing subcontractor, ABC Plumbing, Corp., for $10,000 but paid it only $2,000.
 The subcontractor neglected to pay the plumber the remaining $8,000.
-The subcontractor can sue the contractor for breach of contract, and he can also file a lien directly on your property!
+The subcontractor can sue the contractor for breach of contract, and can also file a lien directly against your property!

-The purpose of liens is to create a relatively inexpensive, efficient mechanism for workers to obtain payments they are owed.
-Liens can give bargaining power to small construction companies, for example, to ensure that big owners, developers, or contractors do not cheat them.
-At the same time, liens can cause aggravation for owners, sometimes unjustly.
+The purpose of liens is to create a relatively inexpensive, efficient mechanism for companies or individual contractors to obtain payments they are owed.
+Liens can give bargaining power to small outfits, for example to ensure that big owners, developers, or contractors do not cheat them.
+At the same time, liens can cause aggravation for homeowners, sometimes unjustly.

 As a homeowner, you certainly want to remove liens from the title of your property as quickly as possible.
-To state the obvious, liens provide no benefit to you; rather, they represent a liability and a legal risk.
-Liens will impede any efforts to refinance your home, and will also make it difficult to sell.
+They represent a liability and a legal risk.
+Liens will impede any efforts to refinance your home, and will also make it difficult if and when you want to sell.
 Moreover, the lienor could even attempt to foreclose on the lien; that is, file a lawsuit, possibly forcing sale of your home (though this rarely happens).

-Third, you can attempt to settle with the lienor directly.
-For example, you might enter into a negotiation with the lienor in which you agree to pay some percentage of the amount that is claimed quickly in exchange for removal of the lien and release of all claims.
-Often, contractors may be willing to settle for a lower amount of money rather than maintain a lien and enter into a lengthy legal battle.
+Although it's probably not the most preferable option on your list, you can attempt to settle with the lienor directly.
+For example, you might offer to pay some percentage of the amount that is claimed quickly, in exchange for removal of the lien and release of all claims.
+Often, contractors are willing to settle for a lower amount of money rather than maintain a lien and enter into a lengthy legal battle.

 Finally, you could choose to fight the lien.
 In other words, you could file a lawsuit to vacate or remove the lien from the property records, arguing that the lien is invalid.
 You might do this if you believe that the lienor is genuinely not owed any money.
 Perhaps you already paid in full, or the work was shoddy, or the limitations period on filing a lien has already expired.

 Keep in mind that the laws surrounding mechanic's liens vary widely from one state to the next, and even from one county to the next.
-If a lien is filed on your property, you should consult a construction or real estate attorney in your jurisdiction with experience in removing mechanic's liens.
+If a lien is filed on your property, your best course of action is to consult a construction or real estate attorney in your jurisdiction who has experience in removing mechanic's liens.